gvwilson/thirdbit/src/fiction/iffy/index.md

 I truly do."

 Something clicked in Iffy's head.
-"So Mister Wales bumpin' into me at th' Sandhu's…"
+"So Mister Wales bumpin' into me at th' Sandhu's was part o' some grand plan o' yours?"

-"Wasn't exactly by chance, no.
-But the drugs you've been getting?
-Those are straight from the machines.
-Johnson gave me a sample in Rothera, and after banging my head against several walls
-I have no idea what it does or how your modifications work.
+She sighed.
+"Not quite.
+Johnson and I had a falling out some years back.
+I thought our best hope was to try to preserve what we could here in Antarctica.
+He—well, he always was a bit of an idealist."

+Iffy crossed her arms.
+"So now you want me to go an' talk th' machines into leavin' you to it?"

+Doctor Johel shook her head and gestured at the ring, the lasers, and the incongruous pink chair.
+"Not quite.
+Not *now*.
-All I know is that I'm a hundred and forty-one years old and running out of time."
+I want you to talk to them a hundred and forty years ago."

 </section>